Q. Hello Mr. Arnold,

 Finally, be careful not to draft your application as a sort of disguised motion for reconsideration.
 If the Court feels you are just trying to take another bite of the apple from a recent hearing, unless you have material new evidence that wasn't disclosed by the other party you may not get much traction.

-One more thing - I am assuming this set aside is a post-judgment application.
+One more thing - I am assuming this set aside is not a post-judgment application.
 If you are in the middle of a dissolution, legal separation, or paternity action and no final judgment has been entered then you are free to do discovery and then file the motion afterwards or do both concurrently.
 On the other hand, if there has already been a judgment and the set aside deals with an order that came as a result of a post-judgment motion either of you filed, then one route is follow my recommendations above.

 T.W.
 Arnold, III, CLFS